Minimum system requirements

 reporter.enableLocationTracking();

-Location updates will be sent at a regular interval, if possible.
-Each location update will also indicate that the vehicle is online.
+Location updates are sent at a regular interval, if possible.
+Each location update also indicates that the vehicle is online.

 Trusted model use cases